 e.
 Responsibility for Oversight of Critical Incidents and Events.
-Identify the State agency (or agencies) responsible for overseeing the reporting of and response to critical incidents or events that affect waiver participants, how this oversight is conducted, and how frequently.
+Identify the state agency (or agencies) responsible for overseeing the reporting of and response to critical incidents or events that affect waiver participants, how this oversight is conducted, and how frequently.

 The case management agency, DOM, the Department of Human Services, and the Criminal Investigative unit of the Attorney General's Office all become involved in cases of A/N/E as needed.
 By virtue of Mississippi Code Annotated §n 43-1-1, et seq.
-(1972, as amended)' the DHS is authorized to administer the Adult Protective Services Program pursuant to the Mississippi Vulnerable Persons Act § 43-47-1 et seq. of the 1972 Mississippi Code Annotated, as amended.
-DOM work with DHS through the provision of a memorandum of understanding to assure effective incident management of all home and community based waiver participants under 42 CRFR § 441.302.
-As stated in the memorandum of understanding, DHS agrees to provide information on critical incidences involving alleged A, N and E of waiver participants on a monthly basis.
-Critical incident data will be shared through the use of information technology that will report types of incidents, providers, participant characteristics, results of investigations and the timeliness of investigations.
-This information is compiled and reviewed by DOM and used to develop strategies to reduce the risk and likelihood of the occurrence of the future incidents This is an ongoing process, and as these events occur, immediate action takes place and investigation begins.
+(1972, as amended), the DHS is authorized to administer the Adult Protective Services Program pursuant to the Mississippi Vulnerable Persons Act § 43-47-1 et seq. of the 1972 Mississippi Code Annotated, as amended.
+DOM works with DHS through the provision of a memorandum of understanding to ensure effective incident management of all home and community based waiver person under 42 CRFR § 441.302.
+This information is compiled and reviewed by DOM and used to develop strategies to reduce the risk and likelihood of the occurrence of the future incidents.
+This is an ongoing process, and as these events occur, immediate action takes place and investigation begins.
 All of the above entities keep written records of suspected events of abuse, neglect, and exploitation.
+The LTSS system includes a module that will be implemented and will allow critical incident data to be reported and tracked between DOM, DHS, and the case management agency.